MircoGanz/thdin/README.md

-# th4din — Thermal-Hydraulic Network Modeling Framework for Direct and Inverse Problems
+# th4din — Thermal–Hydraulic Network Modeling Framework for Direct and Inverse Problems

 **th4din** is an open-source Python framework for steady-state thermal–hydraulic network modeling with unified support for **direct** and **inverse** problem formulations.

-The framework implements the methodology presented in the accompanying paper
+The framework implements the methodology presented in the accompanying paper:

 **Mirco Ganz, Frank Tillenkamp, Christian Ghiaus**
-*Methodology for solving direct and inverse steady-state thermal–hydraulic network problems*
+*Methodology for Solving Direct and Inverse Steady-State Thermal–Hydraulic Network Problems*

-and enables the simulation, analysis, and set-point-driven optimization of coupled thermal–hydraulic systems using a hybrid **causal–acausal** modeling approach combined with a **tearing-based system reduction**.
+and enables simulation, analysis, and set-point-driven optimization of coupled thermal–hydraulic systems using a hybrid **causal–acausal** modeling approach combined with **graph-based tearing for system reduction**.

-A Jupyter Notebook to reproduce the test case, presented in the publication, can be executed by the following binder link:
+A fully documented **Jupyter Notebook** reproducing the test case presented in the paper can be executed directly via Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MircoGanz/th4din/main?filepath=main.ipynb)

-**Autor**: Mirco Ganz
+**Author:** Mirco Ganz

 ---

 ## Key Features

 - Component-based modeling of steady-state thermal–hydraulic systems
-- Hybrid **causal / acausal** formulation
+- Hybrid **causal / acausal** formulation combining input–output component models with implicit system-level balance equations
-- Automatic system assembly using junction balance equations
+- Automatic system assembly using junction-level mass, momentum, and energy conservation
-- Graph-based tearing algorithm to reduce nonlinear system size
+- Graph-based **tearing algorithm** to reduce the dimensionality of the nonlinear equation system
 - Unified treatment of:
-  - **Direct problems** (prescribed inputs, solve for system state and outputs)
+  - **Direct problems**
+    (prescribed inputs, solution of steady-state system variables and outputs)
-  - **Inverse problems** (prescribed subset of outputs, solve for system state and unknown inputs / boundary conditions, parameter identification using simultaneous analysis and design, SAND)
+  - **Inverse problems**
+    (prescribed target outputs, simultaneous solution of system variables and unknown inputs using a SAND formulation)
+  - **Optimization problems**
-  - **Optimization** (System optimization with variable design parameter)
+    (design and operational optimization with variable parameters)
 - Explicit handling of:
   - boundary conditions,
-  - closed and open fluid loops,
+  - open and closed fluid loops,
-  - additional constraint equations
+  - additional constraint equations required for well-posedness
--  Simulation using root-finding solver
+- Steady-state simulation using nonlinear root-finding methods
-- Constrained optimization using Sequential Least Squares Quadratic Programming (SLSQP)
+- Constrained optimization using **Sequential Least Squares Quadratic Programming (SLSQP)**
 - Fully implemented in **Python**
-- Reproducible workflows using **Jupyter notebooks**
+- Reproducible and transparent workflows based on **Jupyter notebooks**

----